 Ethical issues and their relevance for the student's professional identity.
 Practice and research applications of the American Psychological Association's code of ethics will be examined, along with cultural and diversity issues.
-Offered summer semester.
+Usually offered summer term.

 6153.
 Principles of Psychological Assessment (4).
 Pr., graduate standing.